FP-22-23/java-term-project-daniherurb/README.md

 * existsSpaceMission(LocalDate launchDate) -> returns true if a space mission happened in the same input date
 * countTypeOfOrbit(Orbit o) -> returns number of space missions with that orbit type
 * succesfulSpaceMissions() -> returns a list of filtered succesful spacemissions
 * typesOfVehicleByCompany() -> returns a map with keys being the companies and the values being the type of vehicles they have used
 * numberOfSpaceMissionsByCompany() -> returns a map with keys being the companies and the values being the total space missions they have done
+* existsSpaceMissionStr(LocalDate launchDate) -> returns true if a space mission happened in the same input date (implemented with streams)
+* countTypeOfOrbit(Orbit o) -> returns number of space missions with that orbit type (implemented with streams)
+* succesfulSpaceMissions() -> returns a list of filtered succesful spacemissions (implemented with streams)
+* maximumLitoffThrust() -> returns the SpaceMission with the greater Litoff Thrust
+* sortAndFilterAfterLaunchDate(LocalDate ld) -> returns a list of space missions that happened after the input LocalDate sorted by date
+* typesOfVehicleByCompanyStr() -> returns a map with keys being the companies and the values being the type of vehicles they have used (implemented with streams)
+* averageTemperatureByLaunchSite() -> returns a map with keys being launching sites and values being the average temperature on said site
+* spaceMissionWithGreatestRocketHeightByCompany() -> returns a map with keys being companies and the values being the space mission with the greatest rocket height belonging to said company
+* nSpaceMissionsWithBiggestFairingDiameterByCompany(Integer i) -> returns a sorted map with keys being companies and the values being a list of i space missions with the biggest fairing diameter
+* mostUsedVehicleType() -> returns the most used vehicle type (using a map)

 **SpaceMissions Factory** - Factory of space missions from a CSV file<br>
 ***Methods of the type***<br>
 * readSpaceMissions(String fileName) -> receives a string formatted as the lines of the CSV file, and returns an object of the base type